ADHD and Cancer Linked to Food Dyes

 - FD&C Yellow No. 6 – Sunset Yellow FCF, E110 (orange shade)**

-Currently, although some links have been made to increased hyperactivity and food additives, the FDA continues to drag their feet by still maintaining their stance that the results of such findings are inconclusive.
+Currently, although some links have been made to increased hyperactivity and food additives, the FDA continues to drag their feet by maintaining their stance that the results of such findings are inconclusive.

 The FDA is Confused!